 [He would then move to] Rutgers; Cox was the Scarlet Knights’ associate head coach, helping the program recruit the 15th-best class in 2011.
 He served as the interim head coach for a three-game stint in December 2012, guiding RU to a 3-0 record…”

 Following his four-year stint at Rutgers, Cox would go on to join Rhody in May of 2014.
 At Rhode Island, Cox joined a staff led by Head Coach Dan Hurley, who was in his 3rd season at the helm back in 2014.
-Each season that Cox spent under Hurley was a winning one for the Rams; just this past season, the team notched an incredibly impressive 26-8 (15-3 A-10) record, finishing as the regular season A-10 champions.
-Just last month, Rhode Island defeated Oklahoma in the First Round of the NCAA Tournament before falling to Duke in the Second Round.
+Each season that Cox spent under Hurley was a winning one for the Rams; in the 2017-18 season, the team notched an incredibly impressive 26-8 (15-3 A-10) record, finishing as the regular season A-10 champions.
+That same year, Rhode Island defeated Oklahoma in the First Round of the NCAA Tournament before falling to Duke in the Second Round.

-With all that success, it was unsurprising to see Dan Hurley hired away to UConn this offseason, where he will be tasked with rebuilding a once mighty basketball powerhouse.
-And with that hire came an opportunity for David Cox, who was officially named the next Head Coach of the Rams on April 4.
+With all that success, it was unsurprising to see Dan Hurley hired away to UConn in the following offseason, where he was tasked with rebuilding a once mighty basketball powerhouse.
+And with that hire came an opportunity for David Cox, who was officially named the next Head Coach of the Rams on April 4, 2018.

 We at the W&M Sports Blog couldn’t be more excited to see one of the Tribe doing it big at the college basketball level.
-A couple other former players come to mind in the college coaching ranks, including younger alums such as Sean Sheldon (Assistant, Michigan State) and Julian Boatner (Assistant, Mount St. Mary’s), but it is Coach Cox who is blazing the trail for others to follow.
+A couple other former players come to mind in the college coaching ranks, but it is Coach Cox who is blazing the trail for others to follow.
 We wish the best of luck to Coach moving forward, and will surely continue to keep close track of his career moving forward — Let’s go Rhody and LET’S GO TRIBE!!!